bekk/bekk-christmas/post/java/get-started-with-junit-5.md

 # Basic annotations

 I won’t go into detail about every annotation in JUnit 5, but I’d like to focus on a few of them.
 The most important annotation is of course `@Test`, which is still used to denote that a given method is a test method.
-However, in JUnit 5 the @Test-annotation doesn’t declare any attributes.
+However, in JUnit 5 the `@Test`-annotation doesn’t declare any attributes.
 Test expectations, like expected throwables, should now be handled in an assertion instead.

 Some of the annotations that have changed from JUnit 4 to JUnit 5: